Tianyar coastline

 VELA means sail

 Our tented structures echo that idea.
 Canvas walls that breathe with the coast.
 Spaces that feel more like sheltered decks than hotel rooms.
-The boundary between inside and outside is deliberately thin.

 The Journey